JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/README.md

 downloads the artifact, stages the SDK tarball, and verifies that the SDK, its WASM dependency, and the release all use the same exact version.
 The job waits until that WASM version is visible on npm before publishing the wrapper.
+Because the dependency is a generated local package, the job synchronizes its CI-only lockfile before the strict `npm ci` install.
+Release staging receives the coordinated version explicitly and does not mutate the source manifest.

 Publication is triggered automatically after the repository build succeeds for the `nightly` tag or a `vX.Y.Z` release tag.
 A maintainer can also dispatch